roman-mueller/puppet4-sandbox/README.md

 ```

 # Hacks
+I use a MCollective module provided by camptocamp which they decided to discontinue.
+I plan to migrate this to another module in the future, but at the moment it uses my fork of that module.

 I wrote a shell provisioner ("puppetupgrade.sh") which updates `puppet-agent` before running it for the first time.
 That way newly spawned Vagrant environments will always use the latest available version.